jschaf/mccc/somalia-stability/somalia-stability.md

 slowly pledged support for Somalia.
 In addition to military support, AMISOM provided health-care services quickly curried favor amongst locals.
-Despite notices from al-Shabaab threatening the removal of participant's tongues for visiting the free clinics, Somalis continued to visit the clinic, often traveling distances in excess of 20 kilometers.  [@fergusson-13-outlaw, Location 630]
+Despite notices from al-Shabaab threatening the removal of participant's tongues for utilizing the health-care services, Somalis continued to visit the clinics, often traveling distances in excess of 20 kilometers.  [@fergusson-13-outlaw, Location 630]

 AMISOM has proven capable of defeating al-Shabaab and regaining lost territory.
 As AMISOM advances, the legitimacy of the Somali